AvishkaGihan/movie-critic-api/README.md

 - Retrieve a list of movies
 - Get details of a specific movie by IMDB ID
-- Add a new movie
-- Update an existing movie
-- Delete a movie
 - Add a review for a movie
 - Get reviews for a specific movie